5 Features of a Good Website

 Usually just a miniature logo or brand image shrunk down to 16 by 16 pixels, favicons can feature any image that represents a specific website.
 These useful images not only help users remember a site’s brand, but also find a specific site more easily when they have multiple browser tabs open or a long bookmark list.

 Responsive design allows websites and web pages to display properly on all devices by automatically adapting to a device’s screen size — from desktops and laptops to tablets and smartphones.
-This design approach delivers an optimized browsing experience, which is increasingly important because people now conduct nearly 60 percent of all online searches using a mobile device.
+This design approach delivers an optimized browsing experience, which is increasingly important because people now conduct nearly 60% of all online searches using a mobile device.

 If you’re unsure if your website uses responsive design, test it with a tool like Google’s Mobile-Friendly Test.
 Another way to see how your site displays on different platforms is to resize your browser window and watch how it behaves on different mobile break points.
 This shows you how your website’s elements appear on devices with different screen sizes.